 10. Try echinacea and sage spray.

 For immediate relief, spraying a mix of echinacea and sage extract on your throat may offer a temporary numbing effect to the area.
-In one study echinacea and sage spray was found to be as effective as an over-the-counter anesthetic spray for throat soothing.
-Echinacea is also known for its antibacterial properties, which may help boost the immune system.
+In one study10 echinacea and sage spray was found to be as effective as an over-the-counter anesthetic spray for throat soothing.
+Echinacea11 is also known for its antibacterial properties, which may help boost the immune system.

 11. Supplement with oregano oil.